MyDrift-user/MyDrift-user/README.md

 I'm a **17-year-old Junior ICT System Engineer**, passionate about all aspects of computer science and constantly learning new stuff!

-I'm also pursuing a **Swiss Federal Vocational Baccalaureate** to broaden my educational horizons and studying for the **C1 Cambridge English Qualification**.
+I'm also pursuing a **Swiss Federal Vocational Baccalaureate** to broaden my educational horizons.

 Due to these commitments, there might be times when I'm not very active.
 But I always return :)